thejud/text-processing-cookbook/source/solutions.md

 This is a more detailed exploration of the example I showed in the [Introduction](project:introduction.md).

-Recently, a coworker asked what dates had data available to analyze for a machine learning project.
-The data had been collected into S3, grouped into folders by event class, user, and date.
-As I knew where the data was stored in S3, I listed the files using an `s3 ls --recursive` command and stored that list a file for quick summarization.
+Recently, I got a question about what data was available for a machine learning project.
+The data was in S3, and organized by event code, user and date for a period of several weeks.
+However, data ingestion had begun at different times for different groups, and so my coworker wanted to know the available date ranges for various event codes.

-The S3 output was a list of several hundred files approximately like below.
+I was able to quickly list the files using an `s3 ls --recursive` command and store that in a local file for quick summarization.

-Each line had a file creation data, a size, and then the file path that encodes:
+Each line had a file creation date, a size, and then the file path that encodes:

 - an event class
 - a user id